kflu/adwho/README.md

 # adwho
-A command line tool (and library) to conveniently query AD
+A command line tool (and library) to conveniently query AD.